allen2c/virtual-stories/README.md

 The guest is asking about a local cultural festival, but I only have tools for room service.
 I don't have access to local event databases, festival schedules, or ticketing systems.

 assistant channel=final:
-I appreciate your interest in local cultural events!
-Unfortunately, I don't have access to detailed information about the Japanese festival or ticketing systems at the moment.
-I'm looking into this inquiry now.
+Thanks for your question about the festival.
+Searching for more information.
 [ACKNOWLEDGE_AND_PASS_TO_BACKGROUND_AGENT]
 ```

 #### Special Flag `[ACKNOWLEDGE_AND_PASS_TO_BACKGROUND_AGENT]` Example 2: Tool output can not solve the issues